In this article, we’ll explore the psychology of deja vu with a special emphasis on the reasons behind this weird phenomenon.

-No, they’re not just trying to sound cool.
+No, they’re not just trying to sound strange or cool.
 Deja vu is a fairly common experience.
-According to one survey, about two-thirds of the population have had deja vu experiences.
+According to studies, about two-thirds of the population have had deja vu experiences.

 What causes deja vu?

-To understand what causes deja vu, we need to observe the psychological state of deja vu a tad more closely.
+To understand what causes deja vu, we need to look at the psychological state of deja vu a tad more closely.

 Second, we look at what the mind tries to do while being in the state of deja vu.

 After the initial feeling of familiarity, we notice that people desperately try to recall why the place looks so familiar.
-They scan their past intensely hoping to find a clue, usually in vain.
+They do a mental scan of their past hoping to find a clue, usually in vain.

-This suggests that deja vu has something to do with memory recall, otherwise this cognitive function (memory recall) wouldn’t be activated in the first place.
+This suggests deja vu has something to do with memory recall, otherwise, this cognitive function (memory recall) wouldn’t get activated in the first place.

-Deja vu is triggered when a new situation unconsciously triggers the memory of a past similar situation but we fail to consciously recall the precise memory of the latter.
+Deja vu is triggered when a new situation unconsciously triggers the memory of a past similar situation.
+Except we fail to consciously recall the precise memory of the latter.

-This is why our mind searches and searches, trying to find out the past situation that is similar to the new situation that we’re currently experiencing.
+This is why our mind searches and searches, trying to find out the past situation that is similar to the new one we’re currently experiencing.

 It’s unclear why some memories are incompletely recalled.
-A most likely explanation is that such memories were vaguely registered in the first place, hence aren’t properly recalled.
+A most likely explanation is that such memories were vaguely registered in the first place.
+It’s a long established fact in psychology that poorly encoded memories are poorly recalled.

 Similar arrangement of different objects